NexPlayer/TizenWebOS/ps5/api.md

 Creates and initializes the player.

-Set NexPlayer settings using the configuration object as described in NexPlayer Configuratio section.
+Set NexPlayer settings using the configuration object as described in NexPlayer Configuration section.

 **Parameters**: <code>configObj</code> is an object which values could be: